 In World War II, Dr Harry Beescher was treating soldiers for wounds.
 One day he ran out of morphine, so he switched to a saline solution.
 It was a switch that should have been obvious.
 Saline solution should not possibly be as effective at treating pain as morphine.
-Otherwise, why would doctors in hospitals give you morphine when you’re in pain…? (why, oh why?)
+Otherwise, why would doctors in hospitals give you morphine when you’re in pain…?

 But 40% of the soldiers that Dr. Beescher treated said they didn’t feel the pain after being treated.
-(You can read more about this on How Stuff Works)

-This wasn’t magic.
 And it wasn’t some miracle salt that Dr. Beescher was using in his saline solutions.
-It was the power of placebo.

 If, for instance, your mother tells you that chicken soup will get rid of your cold and it works, it has worked because you believed it would (because chicken soup actually does nothing for a cold).

 Science has proven that placebos are as affective as medication.
 What matters when you are medicated is that you believe you are being healed.

-Pain can also be caused directly by emotional problems
+Pain is caused directly by emotional problems.

 Physical pain is caused by emotional suffering.
 And that means that emotional healing can cure physical pain.

 One of the best ways to heal emotional pain is by meditating.
 And there are many ways to use meditation for headaches and meditation for migraines, as well as for other problems.

 When you meditate you silence the mind and give your mind a chance to heal itself.
 This cures emotional suffering and in turn cures physical pain.